Connect with us

 • After it has finished, you will have another healthy passive Exchange database copy to protect against the database-level failure.

-You may also use Update-MailboxDatabaseCopy PowerShell cmdlet in Exchange Management Shell (EMS) to reseed the failed database copy.
+You may also use the Update-MailboxDatabaseCopy PowerShell cmdlet in Exchange Management Shell (EMS) to reseed the failed database copy.

 Update-MailboxDatabaseCopy “Mailbox Database 971165243”